ameer22l7555/MysteriousBox/README.md

 # MysteriousBox

-**Mystery Box Game in Python Using Tkinter**

-This Python script implements a simple game called "Mystery Box Game" using the Tkinter library for creating a graphical user interface (GUI).
-The game is designed to simulate a game where players take turns opening mystery boxes, and the goal is to avoid opening the box containing a "Suicide" message.

-**Game Overview**
-The game starts with two players, "Player 1" and "Player 2."
-Each player takes turns clicking on a mystery box.
-The boxes are initially labeled with a question mark (?).
-When a player clicks on a box, the box's contents are revealed.
-If the box contains the "Suicide" message, the game ends, and the player who opened the box loses.
-If the box is empty, the player's turn ends, and the next player takes their turn.

-**Game Logic**
-The game logic is implemented in the MysteryBoxGame class.
-This class initializes the game by setting up the GUI, creating the mystery boxes, and starting the game.
-The game is controlled by various methods, such as reveal_box, switch_player, and reset_game.

-**GUI Components**
-The GUI consists of the following components:
-**Turn Label**: Displays the current player's turn.
-**Boxes Buttons**: A list of buttons representing the mystery boxes.
-**Prize Position**: The position of the "Suicide" box in the list of boxes.
-**Boxes**: A list of strings representing the contents of the boxes.

-**Game Flow**
-**Initialization**: The game initializes by setting up the GUI and creating the mystery boxes.
-**Game Start**: The game starts by resetting the game, selecting a random position for the "Suicide" box, and shuffling the contents of the boxes.
-**Player Turn**: The current player takes their turn by clicking on a mystery box.
-**Box Reveal**: The contents of the box are revealed.
-If the box contains "Suicide," the game ends.
-If the box is empty, the player's turn ends, and the next player takes their turn.
-**Player Switch**: The current player is switched to the next player.
-**Turn Update**: The turn label is updated to display the current player.
-**Game End**: If the "Suicide" box is opened, the game ends, and the player who opened the box loses.
-If the player chooses to play again, the game restarts.
-If not, the game ends.

-**Requirements to Run the Code:**
-Python Version: The code is written in Python 3.x and should run on any version of Python 3.6 or later.

-How to Run the Code:
-Save the Code: Save the code in a file named "MysteryBoxGame.py".
-Run the Code: Open a terminal or command prompt and navigate to the directory where you saved the file.
-Run the code using the command

-    python MysteryBoxGame.py.

-Launch the Game: The game will launch in a new window.
-You can play the game by clicking on the mystery boxes.

-**Conclusion**
-The Mystery Box Game is a simple and fun game that can be played by two players.
-The game demonstrates how to create a GUI game with Tkinter and implement game logic using Python.
+MysteriousBox.py
+This Python file contains the implementation of a simple and interactive "Mystery Box Game" using the tkinter library for GUI elements.
+Below is a detailed description of the file's functionality:

+Description
+MysteryBoxGame Class:

+Initialization (__init__):

+Sets up the main window with a title "Mystery Box Game" and a background color.
+Initializes 20 boxes (buttons) and two players.
+Displays a label indicating the current player's turn.
+Calls methods to create buttons and start the game.
+create_buttons:

+Creates 20 buttons arranged in a grid (5x4).
+Each button is initially labeled with a "?" and is clickable to reveal its content.
+start_game:

+Resets the game to its initial state.
+Randomly assigns one box as the "Suicide" box.
+Shuffles the boxes to randomize their positions.
+reveal_box:

+Handles the logic when a box is clicked.
+If the clicked box contains "Suicide", the current player loses, and a message box displays the result.
+If the box is empty, it switches the turn to the other player and updates the turn label.
+switch_player:

+Switches the turn between Player 1 and Player 2.
+update_turn_label:

+Updates the label to show the current player's turn.
+reset_game:

+Resets all buttons to their initial state (labeled "?" and enabled).
+Resets the turn to Player 1.
+ask_play_again:

+Prompts the player with a message box to play again or quit the game.
+Restarts the game if the player chooses to play again, otherwise closes the application.
+Main Function (main):

+Initializes the tkinter main loop and creates an instance of the MysteryBoxGame class.
+Execution:

+The game starts when the script is run directly.
+Usage
+To play the game, run the script.
+Click on the boxes to reveal whether they are empty or contain the "Suicide" label.
+The game alternates turns between two players.
+If a player clicks the "Suicide" box, they lose the game, and a prompt will ask if they want to play again.

+    python MysteriousBox.py

+This script provides a fun and simple way to test your luck with friends.
+Enjoy the game!